Dechrissen/pokemon-rulesets/ruleset-1.md

 - Safari Zone (the whole thing is the area)

 ### Questions you might have
-Can I use Pokémon Centers?
+Q: Can I use Pokémon Centers?
 > Yes.

-Can I purchase Pokémon, like from the Mt.
+Q: Can I purchase Pokémon, like from the Mt.
 Moon Pokémon Center guy or the Game Corner?
 > Yes.
 And yes, you can purchase coins at the Game Corner.

-Can I use items anywhere (in battle and in the field)?
+Q: Can I use items anywhere (in battle and in the field)?
 > Yes.

-What do I do if I run into a Pokémon in the wild?
+Q: What do I do if I run into a Pokémon in the wild?
 > If you don't want to catch it, just try to run.
 If you can't, you can kill it.
 Just don't exploit this for XP gain.

+## Randomizer

+The settings parameters I chose can be achieved with this software: [Universal Pokémon Randomizer ZX](https://github.com/Ajarmar/universal-pokemon-randomizer-zx)
+Navigate to 'Releases' on the right-hand side of the repository and download the latest release.
+The prerequisite for running this software is having [Java installed](https://www.java.com/en/download/).

 ### Randomizer settings
 - 'Full HM compatibility' to ensure any Pokémon may be used as an HM slave